-Why Constructive Conflict is Vital to Every Relationship
+Why Constructive Conflict and Arguments are Vital to Every Relationship

-Having conflict in a relationship is often viewed as a negative thing.
-In reality, having disagreements is not just inevitable — successfully working through differences is what leads to health and growth in a relationship.
-Constructive conflict allows you to talk about the most important things, and find positive resolution for both of you.
+Having conflict or arguments in a relationship is often viewed as a negative thing (and often the cause of what sends couples to marriage counseling in the first place).
+In reality, having arguments and disagreements is not inevitable — successfully working through differences is what leads to health and growth in a relationship.
+Something I like to share with my couples in our sessions is that constructive conflict allows you to talk about the most important things and find positive resolution for both of you.

-Literally, all couples will have different expectations, preferences or hopes around certain things.
-This causes friction, AND this is normal and expected — not a sign that there is anything wrong with your relationship.
+Literally, all couples will have different expectations, preferences, or hopes around certain things.
+These differences cause friction, AND this is normal and expected — it’s not a sign that there is anything wrong with your relationship.

-The Difference Between Constructive Conflict and DEstructive Conflict
+The Difference Between Constructive Conflict Arguments and DEstructive Conflict Arguments

-DE-structive conflict occurs (ironically) when people try to avoid conflict, and let things build up to the point where they’re angry, hurt, or explosively reactive.
+DE-structive conflict occurs (ironically) when people try to avoid conflict (pushing the argument further down the road) and let things build up to the point where they’re angry, hurt, or explosively reactive.
 Generally, this happens between two people who love each other, don’t want to rock the boat, or who don’t know how to talk about their feelings in the moment.

 Learning the keys to constructive conflict can help you avoid this.